-IceAgeNow is a website originally iceagenow.com and now located at iceagenow.info.
-It has described itself as “a Web site dedicated to showing that our climate is driven by natural cycles, not by humans.”
+IceAgeNow is a website originally located at iceagenow.com and now iceagenow.info.
+It describes itself as “a Web site dedicated to showing that our climate is driven by natural cycles, not by humans” that fears that “one of those cycles – the Milankovitch Cycle – is leading us into the next ice age right now” and that “this nonsense about 'global warming' will leave us blindsided and unprepared.

 “Is Felix a climatologist, a volcanologist or an oceanographer?”
 Monbiot asks.
 “Er, none of the above.
 His biography describes him as a 'former architect'.
 His website is so bonkers that I thought at first it was a spoof.
 Sadly, he appears to believe what he says.”